- Religion and Philosophy»

 He shall cover you with His feathers,

 Lamed "ל" is the twelfth letter of the Hebrew Aleph-Bet and is represented by a shepherds staff and shows us God as our leader, teacher, and instructor.
-Lamed is actually the Hebrew word of teach as well.
+Lamed is actually the Hebrew word for teaching as well.

 God commands His teaching to rain down.

 Let my teaching drop as the rain, My speech distill as the dew, As raindrops on the tender herb, And as showers on the grass.

 In the gospel accounts we see frequently Jesus being referred to as a teacher and is often translated rabbi or rabboni and we see Jesus frequently teaching through, parable, example, and hands on experience throughout and the Bible and references Him as the Good, Great, and Chief Shepherd.

 A shepherd staff is also known as a symbol of authority and is connected with the concept of teaching,

 the people were astonished at His teaching, for He taught them as one having authority

 — Matthew 7:28,29

 It is also interesting that the letter lamed is the twelfth letter of the Hebrew aleph-bet.
 The number twelve in Scripture represents divine government and authority on the earth carrying the concept of kingdom.
 There were